 Under Starting Port, enter a port where the messaging services on the VMRs (e.g. MQTT, REST, or SMF) will start listening from, for example,

 The exact port numbers chosen for each service will be based on this starting port and specified in the

-VCAP_SERVICESenviornment variable passed to applications.
+VCAP_SERVICESenvironment variable passed to apps.
 For an example, see Example Environment Variable.

-(Optional) Click TLS Config.
-By configuring TLS, you allow messaging between applications and the Solace VMRs to be encrypted.
-Applications requiring encryption would then need to use the TLS-specific URLs passed in the
+By enabling and configuring TLS, you allow messaging between apps and the Solace VMRs to be encrypted.
+Apps requiring encryption would then need to use the TLS-specific URLs passed in the

 VCAP_SERVICESenvironment variable.
 For more information about the